Wimads/Trackball-mousekeys-add-on-for-Skeletyl/README.md

 **Firmware**
+The basis for the firmware is the firmware for the bastardkb Charybdis
+* To use the firmware, fork from qmk mainstream (https://github.com/qmk/qmk_firmware)
+* Add your own keymap folder in keyboards/bastardkb/charybdis/3x5/keymaps/\[my keymap folder]
+* Copy the firmware files from this repository into your keymap folder
+* If your wiring is identical to mine, you are now good to go.

-For the firmware I have adapted the charybdis frimware.
-You can use the charybdis firmware on qmk mainstream (bastardkb/charybdis/3x5).
-Make your own keymap folder, and add the firmware files from this repository in your keymapfolder.
-If your wiring is identical to mine, you should be good to go!
-If you wired to different pins than me, need to change the config.h file accordingly.
-If you didn't add the mouse keys, or wired them differently, you will need to adapt the 3x5.h and info.json files as well.
+* For compiling the firmware: qmk compile -kb bastardkb/charybdis/3x5/v1/elitec -km \[my keymap folder]
+* If your trackball side wiring is different than mine, you will need to adapt the config.h file accordingly
+* If you didn't add the mousekeys, or wired them differently, you will also need to adapt the 3x5.h and info.json files.